 5. Your claim might be denied initially.

 It is very common for insurance companies to initially deny your claim or offer you much less than the true value of your claim.
-To do this, they typically invoke one of the following defenses: the accident was not caused by their policy holder, you are not actually injured, your injuries are not as extensive as you claim, your injury is attributable to a pre-existing condition, your injury occurred subsequent to the accident in question, or you were at fault for causing your injuries.
+To do this, they typically invoke one of the following defenses:

 As the plaintiff in a lawsuit for personal injury or property damage caused by a motor vehicle accident, you have the burden of proving that the defendant had a duty to drive as a reasonably prudent person under the circumstances, they failed to do so by driving negligently or recklessly, their conduct was the actual and proximate cause of the accident, and it resulted in damages to you.